-- New: it works as the "Alternative Take" button and it creates a new sequencer lane while muting the previous one.
-If "SHIFT" is pressed, this works as the "New Overdub" button and it creates another sequencer lane without muting the previous one. - 12 Fixed Length: turns Loop on/off - 13 Automation: turns "Automation" recording for the selected track - Rec: this enables the Rec button in Reason - Play: this enables the Play button in Reason.
+New: it works as the "Alternative Take" button and it creates a new sequencer lane while muting the previous one.
+If "SHIFT" is pressed, this works as the "New Overdub" button and it creates another sequencer lane without muting the previous one.

+Rec: this enables the Rec button in Reason

+Play: this enables the Play button in Reason.
 If the song is playing, it works as a Stop button.
 If "SHIFT" is pressed and the transport is stopped, it will move the playhead to the start of the song